yuyutomi/js-eventing-konami-code-lab-nyc-fe-071018/README.md

 <script src="konami_code.js"></script>
 ```

-This is JavaScript's way of pulling in code from outside the page.
-We've given the
-`<script>` tag a local source (the file that's in the same directory).
-We could also
-supply a URL to load an external resource, but we'll talk more about that a little later.

 - Attach an event listener to `document.body` and check for `'keydown'` events.
   - If the user enters this special code, pressing all ten of the keys in the correct order, `alert()` a congratulatory message.
   - If they press a key out of sequence or a key that isn't part of the Konami code, don't `alert()` anything and simply keep listening for all ten `keydown`s in the correct order.